wojtekmach/keathley.github.io/_posts/2015-05-24-atom-vim-mode-quick-escape.md

 date:   2015-05-24 14:10:00
 categories: Editors Vim Atom
 ---
 I've recently been trying out [Atom](https://atom.io/) and it's [vim mode](https://github.com/atom/vim-mode).
-One of the first issues that I ran into when getting set up was quick escaping from insert mode with 'kj' (otherwise known as 'Smash Escaping').

-Unfortunately naively trying to remap 'kj' to return to command mode blocks the event incorrectly and keeps you from being able to use the k key correctly.
+One of the first issues that I ran into was quick escaping from insert mode with 'kj' (otherwise known as 'Smash Escaping').
+Unfortunately naively trying to remap 'kj' to return to command mode blocks the event and breaks the 'k' key.

 There isn't a solution for this built into vim-mode itself.
 However, I discovered a workaround in a few [github issues](https://github.com/atom/vim-mode/issues/334) (credit to [rdlugosz](https://github.com/rdlugosz) for figuring this out).